jaduro/ssmbo_emo2025/README.md

 Source code for reproducing the results of the manuscript titled: **Surrogate Strategies for Scalarisation-based Multi-objective Bayesian Optimizers** (full reference below).

+The C++ code in this repository runs two Bayesian multi-objective optimisation algorithms, known as ParEGO and MParEGO.
+The first follows the original ParEGO framework, first published by Joshua Knowles in 2006, that is: for a given multi-objective solution set the performance of each solution is first scalarised with respect to a direction vector; and then a single surrogate model that maps the decision variables to the solutions' scalarised performance is build.
+MParEGO adopts a different strategy, that is, a surrogate model is build for each objective separately, and then the performance of each solution is scalarised with respect to all the surrogated objectives.

-The C++ code in this repository runs two Bayesian multi-objective optimisation algorithms, known as ParEGO and MParEGO, on benchmark problems from the bbob-biobj test suite, for a total of 55 bi-objective problems.
-The implementation of the optimisation algorithms is provided by the C++ Tigon optimisation library, which is part of the Liger software (see https://ligerdev.shef.ac.uk/liger-development-team/liger-ce).
+The optimisation algorithms are applied to the benchmark problems from the bbob-biobj test suite, and in total there are 55 bi-objective problems.
+The implementation of the optimisation algorithms is provided by the C++ Tigon optimisation library, which is part of the Liger software (https://ligerdev.shef.ac.uk/liger-development-team/liger-ce).
 The implementation of the bi-objective bbobj test suite is provided by the C/C++ COCO library (see https://github.com/numbbo/coco).
-Besides ParEGO and MParEGO, there is also two design of experiment (DoE) techniques that can be used for comparison, namely Random Search and Sobol.
+Besides ParEGO and MParEGO, there is also two design of experiments (DoE) techniques that can be used for comparison, namely Random Search and Sobol.
 The user is able to select:
 1. The optimisation algorithm, and the options are: Random, Sobol, ParEGO, and MParEGO.
 2. The optimisation budget (i.e. the number of function evaluations);
 3. The bbob-biobj problem (the available problems range from F1-F55);
 4. The number of decision variables (or inputs), and;
 5. The number of samples for Monte Carlo estimation.
 The option only applies to MParEGO.

 This repository also provides a Python jupyter notebook for computing the target-based Empirical Cumulative Distribution Function (ECDF), which is used to assess the performance of the optimisation algorithms.
-The same jupyter notebook generates the cartesian plots that show the "anytime" performance of the optimisation algorithms, and this follows the same format suggested by the COCO library.
+The same jupyter notebook generates the cartesian plots that show the "anytime" performance of the optimisation algorithms, and this follows the same format adopted by the COCO library.

-## Requirements
+## Dependencies and Setup

+The C++ code depends on the Tigon optimisation library which is provided by the Liger software.
+Instructions for compiling and installing Liger are provided in the link above.
+In short, Liger requires Qt5 and the Boost library, besides the C++ standard library.

+For compiling the C++ code there is a Makefile provided together with an env file.
+The latter contains the environmental variables needed for compilation.
+There are three important environmental variables, namely:
+- BOOST_HOME: path of the Boost library folder (this should contain the boost folder with all includes)
+- TIGON_HOME: path of the Liger source code
+- TIGON_LIB: path to the compiled Liger libraries

+From the existing Liger library the ones needed are Tigon, Json, Csdp and COCO.
+Note that these libraries are provided by the Liger software, and there is no need to compile the COCO library seperately.

 ## Compile and Run